Recommended Best Practices for Virtual Classroom Participants/Attendees

 - Don’t share links to teleconferences or classrooms via social media posts. - Unwanted intruders may join the meeting which may have a negative impact on your experience.

 - Don’t use video on a call if you don’t need to - Using video is not a requirement for your meetings or classes, turning off your webcam and listening in via audio prevents possible social engineering efforts to learn more about you through background objects.
 Audio-only also saves network bandwidth on an internet connection, improving the overall audio and visual quality of the meeting.
+Privately hosted classes may have different requirements on camera usage, please refer to your employer.

 - Use the latest version of the software - Security vulnerabilities are likely to be exploited more often on older software versions.
 Double-check that you are using the most up-to-date version available.